jlam744/Ansible_NGinx_MariaDB/README.md

 <br />

 <h2>Ansible Install</h2>
-<b>Installed Ansible using process found in the code file within this repository.
+<b>-Installed Ansible using process found in the code file within this repository.
 After installing copy the ssh key from all the anisble hosts.
 In my scenario I copied from web1, web2, db1, and db2.:</b>
 <br />
 <br />